chrieke/prettymapp/README.md

 ---
 <h3 align="center">
-    🎈 Try it out here: <a href="https://share.streamlit.io/chrieke/prettymapp/main/streamlit-prettymapp/app. py">prettymapp on streamlit 🎈 </a>
+    🎈 Try it out here: <a href="https://prettymapp.streamlit.app/">prettymapp on streamlit 🎈 </a>
 </h3>

 ---